-The Central Coast area as a great place to live, visit, or relocate your home or business to.
+The Central Coast area as a great place to live, visit, or move your home or business to.

 At 83 square kilometres, Tuggerah Lakes Estuary is one of the largest inland coastal estuary systems in Australia, with three interconnected lakes.
 Tuggerah Lake to the south is the main coastal lagoon with Budgewoi Lake and Lake Munmorah to the north.